rodrigorahman/flutter-dart-utils-vscode/README.md

 * 0.0.45 - MVC new features
 * 0.0.46
     - Add Wrap with Consumer(Provider) and ValueListenableBuilder
-    - Snippets ChangeNotifier
+    - New Snippets ChangeNotifier
-    - Snippets ValueNotifier
+    - New Snippets ValueNotifier
+    - Change Snippets Modular